andywong36/hdd-lifetime-prediction/README.md

 # hdd-lifetime-prediction
-A quick ML inference engine to predict the remaining life of your hard drive
+A quick ML inference engine to predict the remaining life of a hard disk drive.

 This is an implementation of the model described by the Amram et al. (2021).
-It use Backblaze data in order to train an AI that can predict the expected life left out of a hard drive.
+The study used Backblaze data to train an predictive model that estimates the remaining useful life of a hard drive.

 # Usage